vhive-serverless/invitro/README.md

 ## Pre-requisites

-A 2-socket server-grade node, running Linux (tested on Ubuntu 20, Intel Xeon).
+The experiments require a 2-socket server-grade node, running Linux (tested on Ubuntu 20, Intel Xeon).
 On CloudLab, one can choose the APT cluster `d430` node.

-**Note:** A node with more sockets provides better isolation for a loader - target system setup (on a single node)
+The master node should have at least two sockets, because, although we have isolated the loader with Cgroups, the isolation provided by our setup scripts is better achieved when it runs on one socket separate from the rest of the components running on master.

 ## Create a cluster